Age of Wisdom

 Yet, as they say, freedom doesn’t come free.

-Seeing yourself as the complete mess that you are for the first time is a scary place.
+Seeing yourself as the complete mess you are for the first time is scary.
 Especially when you have all of the cultural boxes checked off.
 You are considered to be a nice person.
 You go to church.
-You exercise and look good for your age.
+You exercise and look suitable for your age.
 You have the house.
 You have the cars.
 You have the wardrobe.
-And of course, you have the social media accounts to highlight all of these things.
-Then comes that moment when all of it doesn’t seem to work anymore and life feels like it is crushing you from the outside in.
-You physically can’t breathe and your mind feels like it is foggy.
+And, of course, you have social media accounts to highlight all these things.
+Then comes that moment when it doesn’t seem to work anymore, and life feels like it is crushing you from the outside inward.
+You physically can’t breathe, and your mind feels foggy.
 You feel completely exposed.
 Naked.
 Yet everyone around you still sees the same person they always did.

-For me, it took a wise man in his sixties to help me begin to see the truth.
+It took a wise man in his sixties to help me begin to see the truth.
 I will never forget him sitting so calmly across from me as I exposed my innermost messiness to him.
-With what felt like an hour of me unloading my fears and shortcomings, feeling completely vulnerable, he finally responded with a question.
-“How old are you?”
-“36”, I said.
-To which he says, “ehhh I was 37” with a smirk.
+After an hour of me unloading my fears and shortcomings, feeling completely vulnerable, he finally responded with a question: “How old are you?”
+“36,” I said.
+He said, ” Oh, I was 37,” with a smirk.

-Although it took years of serious inner work that is still ongoing, that moment was the moment I had first experienced freedom.
-The freedom of knowing the game was up.
-I was a mess, I saw it, and it was ok.
+Although it took years of serious inner work, which is still ongoing, that moment was the moment I first experienced freedom—the freedom of knowing the game was up.
+I was a mess, but I saw it, and it was okay.
 Such grace.

-This kind of discovery is life-changing.
-It is life-changing because you begin to stop comparing your inside messiness to other people’s outer “togetherness”.
-The fact is we all are messy and it’s ok.
-That’s where true communion is possible.
+This kind of discovery is life-changing because it allows you to stop comparing your inner messiness to other people’s outer “togetherness.”
+We all are messy, and that’s ok.
+Besides, that’s where true communion is possible.

 It also allows you to enjoy life a bit too.
-The house, the car, the vacations, the wardrobe, all of that stuff that doesn’t matter much can be enjoyed for what they are.
-Stuff to be enjoyed.
-Whether you have it and want to post it on social media or not, it simply doesn’t matter too much.
+The house, the car, the vacations, the wardrobe, all that stuff that doesn’t matter much can be enjoyed for what they are—stuff to be enjoyed.
+Whether you have it and want to post it on social media or not, it doesn’t matter much.
 The big deal is the freedom that comes when you begin to see yourself as you are and be ok with it.
-Oh, and you also realize that the self-help stuff is ok too, but what you really need is a Savior.
+Oh, and you also realize that the self-help stuff is ok, too, but you need a Savior.

 I might hold off on the cane for a while, but that stroll with a cigar, sporting a cool hat, sounds perfect.
-Enjoying life.
-Observing.
-Feeling free.
+Enjoying life, observing, and feeling free.

 2 Comments